 Ray Tracer

 Following along with the book The Ray Tracer Challenge by Jamis Buck.
-This book is a follow along test-driven guide to creating a ray tracing 3D renderer, and I am follow along in Rust.
+This book is a follow along test-driven guide to creating a ray tracing 3D renderer, and I am following along in Rust.

-• criterion: Uses to benchmark the performance of the rendering (because it can be quite slow when there are a lot of pixels in an image)
+image: Used to render jpegs of the rendered canvasescriterion: Used to benchmark the performance of the rendering (because it can be quite slow when there are a lot of pixels in an image)assert_approx_eq: Used to make fuzzy assertions on floating point numbersserdeandtoml: Used to read scenes and animations described in TOML files

 The book is structured via tests.
 It guides you to write a test, then it asks you to get that test to pass (and often tells you how to make it pass).